 Conversely, the worst decade runs from January 1999 to December 2008 and includes both the entire dot-com bear market and the credit crisis bear market.
-The unlucky investor in that date range would have lost an average of 1.38% per year and ended up with a portfolio worth almost 13% less than when he started—truly a “lost decade.”
-A hypothetical $100,000 investment on January 1st over these periods ranged from a high of $209,470 to a low of $87,006.
+The unlucky investor in that date range would have lost an average of 1.38% per year and ended up with a portfolio worth almost 13% less than when he or she started—truly a “lost decade.”
+A hypothetical $100,000 investment on January 1st over these periods ranged from a high of $343,033 to a low of $87,006.

-At Swan, we would argue that the best solution to the timing issue is consistency.
-If one can decrease volatility by providing consistent returns, the importance of investment timing fades away.
+At Swan, we would argue that consistency is the best solution to the timing issue.
+If one can decrease volatility by providing consistent returns, the importance of timing fades away.